PGQ Board

 Now based in Brisbane, and working at the State Library of Queensland, Anna brings a wealth of curatorial and managerial leadership to her new role.
 She continues to work with regional and remote communities to bring their stories to wider audiences, and remains involved in the changing and often challenging new directions for the gallery sector, including new ways of engaging audiences with exhibitions, collections and public and education programs.

 Anna is committed to the idea that art can change lives, and is passionate about making that happen.
 She is committed to making a difference to PGQ’s members through advocacy, professional development and industry support.
+Anna is an individual member of Public Galleries Queensland.

 Contact details: